ArcaEge/seneca-solver/README.md

 | M-series ARM macOS | [`seneca-solver_macos-aarch64`](https://github.com/ArcaEge/seneca-solver/releases/latest/download/seneca-solver_macos-aarch64) |
 | 64-bit x86 Linux   | [`seneca-solver_linux-x86_64`](https://github.com/ArcaEge/seneca-solver/releases/latest/download/seneca-solver_linux-x86_64) |

 If on a UNIX-based system (i.e. Linux or macOS), add the execute permission to the executable using `chmod +x <name-of-executable>`.
-Move on to the "Usage" section below.
 If your OS/system architecture is unsupported, use Method 2.

 You can now move on to [usage](#how-to-use).